Battle of the Volturnus: Aftermath

-Butilinus and most of his men perished, while Roman casualties were small.
-Agathias gives the impossibly low number of 80 Byzantine casualties, while claiming that only five Goths survived.
-Whatever the true numbers, it was a magnificent victory for Narses, and signaled the final triumph of the Byzantine Empire in Italy.
-Despite Narses' great victories, the war was not finished.
+Butilinus and most of his men perished, while Byzantine casualties were small.
+Agathias gives a low number of 80 Byzantine casualties, while claiming that only five men from Butilinus's army survived.
+Historian Peter Heather argues that while doubt can be cast on these numbers, he asserts that it was a clear victory for Narses, and signaled the final triumph of the Byzantine Empire in Italy.
+Despite this victory, the war was not finished.
 Seven thousand Goths held out at Campsa, near Naples until they capitulated in the spring of 555.
 The lands and cities across the River Po were still held by Franks and Goths, and it was not until 562 that their last strongholds, the cities of Verona and Brixia, were subjugated.